manovotny/github-actions-experiments/README.md

 Examples are isolated to keep them clear and concise, but you can [use them together into a single workflow](/.github/workflows/test.yml).

+You can also [view real results](https://github.com/manovotny/github-actions-experiments/actions) of the actions below, which are setup to run as realtime examples within this respiratory.

 -   [Cache node_modules](#cache-node_modules)
 -   [Cancel Running Workflows](#cancel-running-workflow)
 -   [GitHub Releases for Automated Package Publishing](#github-releases-for-automated-package-publishing)